-Metro Pain and Vein Centers use a number of traditional, alternative, and modern methods to treat pain.
+Metro Pain Centers use a number of traditional, alternative, and modern methods to treat pain.
 As more research is done on marijuana, more medical professionals are beginning to see its medical benefits for patients with chronic pain.
 This makes medical marijuana a good option for patients who want a natural alternative to treat mild to acute chronic pain.

 Many patients with injuries and medical conditions use marijuana to control and manage pain.
 However, before you’re granted a medical marijuana license and consume it legally, you’ll need to undergo a comprehensive exam and see if your condition qualifies for it.
-At Metro Pain and Vein, we can help you with the process of obtaining a license to use medical marijuana and check on you regularly to ensure its effectiveness.
+At Metro Pain, we can help you with the process of obtaining a license to use medical marijuana and check on you regularly to ensure its effectiveness.

-If you’re considering medical marijuana to help manage your pain, contact Metro Pain and Vein Centers today to talk to a medical marijuana specialist.
+If you’re considering medical marijuana to help manage your pain, contact Metro Pain Centers today to talk to a medical marijuana specialist.
 We can schedule a consultation to see if marijuana is the best method to treat your pain and discomfort.

 Marijuana (cannabis) has been used for medical purposes for thousands of years.
 Its effectiveness in managing pain lies in two substances found in marijuana: delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).
 When you consume medical cannabis products, THC and CBD affects the receptors in your brain responsible for triggering pain and inflammation.

 Researchers are still studying the full effects marijuana can have on your body.
 Currently, it’s known to be effective in treating chronic pain, muscle spasms, sleep issues, and many other chronic symptoms that can affect your everyday life.